- New York#30

 The Modern Clifford Chance was created in 1987 when giant UK firms Coward Chance and Clifford Turner merged, creating an entity The Times of London called "the country's first mega law firm."
 Indeed, Clifford Chance was twice as large as the firm that had previously been the UK's largest: Linklaters & Paines.
 Over the years, Clifford Chance has opened offices and built client lists around the world, adopting a cross-border focus well before such an outlook became commonplace.
 At the same time, the firm grew from hundreds of attorneys to thousands, which enabled it to take on several major deals and cases and to work on them simultaneously.

 Starting in the 1990s, Clifford Chance trailblazed the way forward for international firms practicing U.S. law.
-Now almost two decades removed from its merger with New York litigation powerhouse Rogers & Wells, Clifford Chance has a thriving, full-service U.S. firm with nearly 300 lawyers and offices in New York and Washington, DC.
+Now almost two decades removed from its merger with New York litigation powerhouse Rogers & Wells, Clifford Chance has a thriving, full-service U.S.practice with nearly 300 lawyers and offices in New York and Washington, DC.
 According to the firm, its U.S. practice is currently the firm’s No. 1 priority.